-Wisdom Teeth Removal Cost 2023 (With & Without Insurance)
+Wisdom Teeth Cost (With/Without Insurance)

-Are you worried about the cost of wisdom teeth removal?
 Wisdom teeth surgery is considered a major dental procedure and necessary for most 15 to 25-year-olds.
-Expect to spend between $200 and $1,100 per tooth!

 On top of that, you might have to pay another $100-$300 for anesthesia and antibiotics.
 Consider dental insurance or discount plans to make wisdom teeth extractions more affordable.

-Recommended Reading: Wisdom Teeth | The Ultimate GuideHow much does wisdom teeth removal cost WITH insurance?
+[icon type=”fas fa-arrow-right” color=”#5d9ee1″] Recommended Reading: Wisdom Teeth | The Ultimate GuideHow Much Does Wisdom Teeth Removal Cost WITH insurance?

-Calculating the exact cost of wisdom teeth removal relies on many factors.
 First, verify your dental insurance payment terms.
 For example, 100/80/50 means they will pay 100% for the preventive procedures, 80% for basic procedures and 50% for major procedures.

 If your wisdom teeth have erupted, it would be considered a basic procedure, and you’d likely need to pay 20% of the cost (insurance will pay the remaining 80%).
 However, if they’re impacted, your insurer probably classifies the procedure as a “major,” and you’d be responsible for paying half the bill.